dtinit/data-transfer-project/Documentation/Publishing.md

 Make sure that the artifacts are building and running correctly.
 For example run the worker in the Docker container, see [Running Locally](RunningLocally.md) for instructions.

 ### 3. Sign and upload
-To sign and publish the artifacts run the following Gradle command:
+To sign and publish the artifacts run the following Gradle command, replacing `<version>` with the new version number:

 ```
-./gradlew sign uploadArchives --exclude-task :client-rest:uploadArchives
+RELEASE_VERSION=<version> ./gradlew sign uploadArchives --exclude-task :client-rest:uploadArchives
 ```

 We exclude the client-rest archives as these are not a Java package.